 Cruz is a leading wood stain artists, creating masterful works that connect the human spirit to the beauty of the ephemeral.
 Cruz coined this quality in her work as, "Wàsayū".
 Inspired by Japanese perspectives that contrast to the western view of beauty.
 Her 'Wàsayū' means, "profound grace in obscured transient beauty".
 Born in 1972 in the South Bronx and raised in Connecticut, Puerto Rico and Arizona.
 At the age of six began drawing in a realist style.
 Cruz was also innately drawn to tools and wood finishes, beginning to work with them at age ten.
 During her academic years Cruz continued to create and frequently earned awards in competition.

 In the aftermath of September 11 2001, Cruz was suddenly without employment, a roof of her own, or a vehicle.
 This two-year experience was the catalyst in further exploring the translation of like-colours that had begun eight years earlier.
 Cruz tapped into the relevance of how the pairing-down of things can contribute to clarity, focus and truth.
 This powerful discovery fueled new work.
 Cruz began rebuilding her life while continuing to paint.

 In 2013, with a dedicated space to create, Cruz transitioned to wood stain, recognizing that this was the medium that had been calling to her years earlier.
 Pairing down a subject's colour would allow for more study of light, shadow and form.
-This ushered the testing of different wood species with both oil and water based stains.
-Cruz developed an original method and technique, GrainStain Arts®, which uses wood stain as a fine art medium on wood substrates.
+This ushered the testing of different wood species and stain hues.
+Cruz developed original methods and techniques, GrainStain Arts®, which uses wood stain as a fine art medium on wood substrates.

 In 2017, a solo exhibition with Cruz's signature approach was held at ArtsQuest in Bethlehem PA.
 Consisting of fourteen portraits, the show dealt with issues of community and the amazing giving capacity of the human spirit.
 It was featured on the front page of the areas local newspaper, an interview on NPR radio, and other publications.